CDC-DNPAO/CDCAnthro/README.md

 For additional information on age, see information on agemos at https://www.cdc.gov/nccdphp/dnpao/growthcharts/resources/sas.htm

+If all=TRUE, all variables in Wei et al. paper will be output.
+Default is FALSE

 ### Return Value

 Returns a data.table containing the original data and various weight, height, and BMI metrics.
 Can convert this to a dataframe with 'setDF(output_data)'.